KostasKoutrou/kostaskoutrou.github.io/_posts/2026-03-20-proxmox-and-opnsense-as-code-cyber-range-as-code-part2.md

 <img alt="image" src="https://github.com/user-attachments/assets/350a5d79-058d-419c-965f-f55f6dbe0adc" />

-After configuring Proxmox, the next step is to automatically configure the central Firewall, which is OPNSense.
+After configuring Proxmox, the next step is to **automatically configure the central Firewall**, which is OPNSense.

 ## Automate OPNSense